sarasm93/trivia-quiz/README.md

 ### **Bugs**
-When validating the username, at first I forgot to handle blank spaces (which are not allowed in the username) in the 'validate_username'-function.
+When validating the username, at first I forgot to handle blank spaces (which I didn´t want to be allowed in the username) in the 'validate_username'-function.
 To check for this I began by trying to add another if-statment checking if 'data == " "' but later found the 'isspace()'-method.
-I sed this [geeksforgeeks page](https://www.geeksforgeeks.org/python-string-isspace-method/) to help me figure out that the username could be itered through to find spaces.
+I used this [geeksforgeeks page](https://www.geeksforgeeks.org/python-string-isspace-method/) to help me figure out that the username could be itered through to find spaces.

 To display the questions in a quiz the `run_option`-function in the `choose_option`-function has to be called.
 When manually testing the program when building it, the questions in a quiz would not stop displaying after all six of them had been answered.
 The program was put through Python Tutor which showed that after the last question was answered the program went to the `validate_choice`-function and ran the if-statment in it.
 Then I noticed that the `run_option`-function was called from this function as well, causing the questions to display over and over.
 To solve this I just removed the `run_option`-function in the `validate_choice`-function.

 BIIIIIIIIIIILDD  SOM DU TOG PÅ KODEN.

 When creating the quiz, at first I stored the username in a global variable.
-But this gave a warning in the Gitpod workspace which reminded me of that using global variables isn´t best practise.
+But this gave a warning in the Gitpod workspace which reminded me of that using global variables might not be best practise.
 To solve this I created a class called 'Player' and put the username variable inside it.

-No other bugs have been idenitified in the deployed version.
+No bugs have been idenitified in the deployed version.

 ## **Deployment**
 You can find the link to the live site [here](LÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄNK).